-An asset has a carrying amount of 100 and a tax base of 60.
-A tax rate of 20% would apply if the asset were sold and a tax rate of 30% would apply to other income.
+An item of property, plant and equipment has a carrying amount of 100 and a tax base of 60.
+A tax rate of 20% would apply if the item were sold and a tax rate of 30% would apply to other income.

-The entity recognises a deferred tax liability of 8 (40 at 20%) if it expects to sell the asset without further use and a deferred tax liability of 12 (40 at 30%) if it expects to retain the asset and recover its carrying amount through use.
+The entity recognises a deferred tax liability of 8 (40 at 20%) if it expects to sell the item without further use and a deferred tax liability of 12 (40 at 30%) if it expects to retain the item and recover its carrying amount through use.